How Are Bitcoins Created?

 A Limited Supply – 21,000,000

 Bitcoins are designed to be a deflationary currency, meaning that each coin will get more valuable over time relative to the products and services that it can purchase.
 The rate of creation is set to a publicly available and pre-determined schedule.
 When bitcoin was first created in January 2009, each 10 minute block paid 50 bitcoins, and this number will halve every 4 years until the last coin is created in 2140.
-The first halving occurred in 2013 and then in 2016 – so the current creation rate is 12.5 bitcoins per block.
+The first halving occurred in 2013 and then in 2016 and then in May 2020 – so the current creation rate is 6.25 bitcoins per block.

 The total number of bitcoins ever created will be 21,000,000, and the current money supply of bitcoins recently passed 14,000,000.
 This means that more than half the bitcoins that will ever exist have already been created.